esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/programma_2026/_index.en.md

 _But the loveliest of all are still all of you!_
 {{< /message >}}

-Fantasy Court 2025 takes place on Sunday the 8th of June from 11:00 to 18:00. <!--You can find the programme below (in Dutch).-->
+Fantasy Court 2026 takes place on Sunday the 24th of May from 11:00 to 18:00. <!--You can find the programme below (in Dutch).-->

 <!-->
 {{<gallery class="content-gallery" height="610">}}